10 Greatest Best Picture Oscar Winners

-The Godfather films are inseparable and yet individual masterpieces, thus for the list of greatest best picture Oscar winners, it was impossible and irrational to pick only one.
+Both the Godfather films are inseparable and yet individual masterpieces, thus for the list of greatest best picture Oscar winners, it was impossible and irrational to pick only one.
 ‘The Godfather’ duology is arguably the most seminal story in American film-making history.
 Francis Ford Coppola’s mafia epic cemented an approach to American cinema that had been lost due to the Hays Code and the monopoly on artistry enforced by the production houses.

-Coppola pushed the “auteur” into the mainstream, and ‘The Godfather’ laid the foundation for a New Hollywood Wave that could beat its European counterparts in terms of sheer scale and shocking realism.
+Coppola pushed the “auteur” into the mainstream, and ‘The Godfather’ laid the foundation for a New Hollywood Wave that could beat its European counterparts in terms of the sheer scale and shocking realism.
 A cast ensemble that still begs to bettered; the likes of Brando, Pacino, De Niro and Cazale giving titanic performances.
-Nino Rota’s music is still as haunting as it was five decades ago, and Gordon Willis’s cinematography defined what we there on-wards visually witnessed as the American gangster film.
+Nino Rota’s music is still as haunting as it was five decades ago.
+Gordon Willis’s cinematography defined what we there on-wards visually witnessed as the American gangster film.

 7. Annie Hall (1977)

 In ‘Annie Hall’, Allen turns the cinematic medium into a gag.
-He breaks the fourth wall whenever he feels like, he conjures up a spontaneous animated sequence, he intelligently adds subtitles that convey unspoken thoughts during the famous balcony sequence and the film in general is scattered with recollections of Allen’s character’s far-gone past and near past.
+He breaks the fourth wall whenever he feels like, he conjures up a spontaneous animated sequence, he intelligently adds subtitles that convey unspoken thoughts during the famous balcony sequence and the film, in general, is scattered with recollections of Allen’s character’s far-gone past and near past.
 Allen is as miserable as Scrooge, and he’s also his own ghost who loves to take us down the memory lane, and then flusters around in utter confusion trying to put two and two together as to why a relationship he was barely invested in never worked.